BBC HomeExplore the BBC

 The ritual is performed at the end of June and December in the Imperial Household and at other shrines in order to purify the whole population.

-Oharae can also be performed as a year-end purification ritual for companies, or on special occasions such as the aftermath of a disaster.
+Oharae can also be performed as a year-end purification ritual for companies, or on certain occasions such as the aftermath of a disaster.

 Shubatsu is a purification ritual in which salt is sprinkled on priests or worshippers, or on the ground to purify it.